davidsmakerworks/ai-artist/README.md

 TODO: Allow paging back through previous creations

-TODO: Display daydream-generated prompt before showing creation
+TODO: Add option (key/button) to show prompt on screen after creation is rendered

-TODO: Add voice to manual daydream invocations
+TODO: Bypass caching when speaking daydream prompts since these will always be unique